The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Discussion Implications

 \subsection{Discussion: User background impacting perception of XAI}

-Below we highlight two ways to interpret the potential causes behind group differences.
+We \textbf{highlight two ways to interpret the potential causes behind group differences-- cognitive heuristics and appropriation}.
 First, we use the notion of \textit{heuristics} based on the dual-process theory (reviewed in Section~\ref{background_hcxai}) to understand how unwarranted faith in numbers (Section~\ref{sec:faith_num}) can emerge from different lines of thinking affected by one’s AI background.
 Second, we incorporate the lens of \textit{appropriation} to the unanticipated ways in which people find explanatory value (Section~\ref{sec:explanatory_value}).